All Episodes

 What's your reaction, Mr. Speaker?

-Uh here's a guy who has worked very hard, he's been a very aggressive lawyer on behalf of conservative causes, including religious liberty and right to life.
+He's been a very aggressive lawyer on behalf of conservative causes, including religious liberty and right to life.

-Um, and then by a process of elimination, it almost seemed like everybody who was truly important found that they had enemies.
+And then by a process of elimination, it almost seemed like everybody who was truly important found that they had enemies.

 And Johnson emerged.

-It turned out that he and she follow each other on Facebook, so uh I think that probably speaks well of him and her.
+It turned out that he and she follow each other on Facebook.

-That's uh that's pretty funny.
+That's pretty funny.

-Is if they stick to your strategy, which is there's so many important issues that are polling-wise, 90-10, 80-20, 70-30 issues.
+You know, let me go back to what I was just saying in your introduction, is if they stick to your strategy, which is there are so many important issues that are polling-wise, 90-10, 80-20, 70-30 issues.

-If he sticks to, you know, getting reining in government spending, if he sticks to securing our borders, uh if he sticks to energy independence, if he sticks to, you know, really, really, really diligent, you know, keeping Biden's feet to the fire on foreign policy issues, and they use the power of the purse, I think he'll be a very successful speaker.
+If he sticks to, you know, getting reining in government spending, if he sticks to securing our borders, if he sticks to energy independence, if he sticks to, you know, really, really, really diligent, you know, keeping Biden's feet to the fire on foreign policy issues.

-Uh if he deviates from that, I think that would be a huge mistake.
+If he deviates from that, I think that would be a huge mistake.

-This is a great picture Calista pointed out to me that the thing is in political this morning, of everybody gathered around him as they announced that he was now going to be the nominee.
+Well, I mean, the question will be, and I was watching last night, there's a great picture Callista pointed out to me that the, I think it's in Politico this morning, of everybody gathered around him as they announced that he was now going to be the nominee.

-And I think if he can listen to the conference, you both have to listen to the American people.
+And I think if he can listen to the conference, you both have to listen to the American people and you have to listen to the conference.

-They're gonna face some very tough decisions.
+They're going to face some very tough decisions.

-And so I hope that even when people disagree, they will disagree with in the process and not try to blow up the process.
+And so I hope that even when people disagree, they will disagree within the process and not try to blow up the process.

 There's no practical way around it given the size of the majority.

-But if you think that Israel surviving really matters, for example, uh you're going to work out a bill that can be passed.
+But if you think that Israel surviving really matters, for example, you're going to work out a bill that can be passed.

 Some people won't like that.

-The question will be can Mike Speaker Johnson listen to everybody well enough that they feel satisfied psychologically, even if they're not always going to win on policy.
+The question will be, can Mike, Speaker Johnson, listen to everybody well enough that they feel satisfied psychologically, even if they're not always going to win on policy.

 Because that's just the nature of the business.

-Uh and somehow you've got to be able to ride herd on that.
+And somehow you've got to be able to ride herd on that.

-And that of course drives some of our colleagues nuts.
+And that, of course, drives some of our colleagues nuts.

-We just got a s a startling number back.
+You just got a startling number back.

 And that's when you put in the word Republican.

-Uh if if Speaker Johnson can now bring those kind of things forward, get people to focus on those kind of things, he could end up having a remarkably successful speakership, and it'll be classically American.
+If Speaker Johnson can now bring those kind of things forward, get people to focus on those kind of things, he could end up having a remarkably successful speakership.

 America is a country where everyday folks have a chance to make amazing contributions to the future.

-I mean, nobody designated Henry Ford or the Wright brothers or Thomas Edison uh or Elon Musk or anybody else.
+I mean, nobody designated Henry Ford or the Wright brothers or Thomas Edison or Elon Musk or anybody else.

 They went out and they did it.

-Um Brooke Rollins, who worked with him when she was in the Trump White House, said he's very solid, very affable.
+Brooke Rollins, who worked with him when she was in the Trump White House, said he's very solid, very affable.

-Uh and I think that's that's a real trivia.
+And I think that's a real tribute.

 Well, it's imperative that it work.